Joe Burrow Player Prop Bets for the NFL Playoffs | Cincinnati vs. Tennessee 1/22/2022

 Matchup vs. Tennessee

-- Burrow threw for 249 passing yards in one matchup against the Titans, 23.5 fewer yards his over/under in Saturday's game.
+- In one matchup against the Titans, Burrow threw for 249 passing yards, 26.5 yards fewer than his over/under for Saturday.

-- Burrow threw multiple touchdown passes in that contest against the Titans.
+- Burrow threw multiple touchdown passes in that game against the Titans.

-- The 263.8 yards per game the Titans are giving up through the air makes them the NFL's 26th-ranked pass defense.
+- The Titans are giving up 263.8 passing yards per game this year, the NFL's 26th-ranked pass defense.

-- At 1.4 passing TDs allowed per game, the Titans defense is ranked eighth in the NFL.
+- With 24 passing TDs conceded this year, the Titans defense is ranked eighth in the league.

 Recent Performances